rmbolger/Posh-ACME/Tutorial.md

 You may have noticed that a wildcard name and a non-wildcard for the same root domain have the same challenge record.
 That's not a mistake and the ACME server does actually expect to get two different values for the same TXT record.
 What it means for you though is that you only have one CNAME to create for both types of names.

 Where do you point the CNAMEs to?
 It doesn't really matter as long as the ACME server can query it from the Internet and Posh-ACME can create the necessary records there.
-Some people choose to use the same `_acme-challenge.` prefix for clarity.
-Some people use a different prefix because their provider doesn't allow names to start with a `_` character.
-Some people just point all of their CNAMEs to the exact same place. **Just don't point the CNAME at the apex of a domain.** Examples:
+Some choose to use the same `_acme-challenge.` prefix for clarity.
+Some use a different prefix because their provider doesn't allow names to start with a `_` character.
+Some just point all of their CNAMEs to the exact same place. **Just don't point the CNAME at the apex of a domain.** Examples:

 Challenge Record | CNAME Target
 --- | ---